KhartesViewer/khartes/README.md

 press the `Restore Defaults` button.

-The `Other Settings` section of the `Settings` tab contains other parameters that you might want to set at some point.
+The `Other Settings` section of the `Settings` tab contains other parameters that you might want to modify at some point.

 The `Volume Boxes Visible` checkbox does the same thing as, and is linked to, the `Volume Boxes Visible` checkbox in the Volumes tab.

-The `Show tracking cursors` checkbox turns on and off the tracking cursors, which are an advanced topic that is described in a section below.
+The `Show tracking cursors` checkbox turns on and off the tracking cursors, which are an advanced topic that is described below.

 The `Shift lock after [] clicks` control lets you set exactly how the `Shift` hot key works.
 Recall that if you quickly press and release the `Shift` button, you toggle between "normal mode" and "add-node" mode.
-If you find yourself often doing this unintentionally, you might want to increase the value to 2, which means that you will need to double-click (quickly click twice) the `Shift` key.
+If you often find yourself doing this unintentionally, you might want to increase the value to 2, which means that you will need to double-click (quickly click twice) the `Shift` key in order to toggle between modes.
 Or if you don't want the `Shift` key to toggle between modes under any circumstances, set vhe value to 0.